1977 Arizona armored car robbery: Executions

-During one of the clemency hearings, the relatives of Cecil Newkirk and Russell Dempsey, the two guards murdered during the robbery, were not forgiving.
+During one of the clemency hearings, the relatives of Cecil Newkirk and Russel Dempsey, the two guards murdered during the robbery, were not forgiving.
 Newkirk's widow sent a letter to the clemency panel stating that Patrick Poland had to pay with his life.
 Camilla Strongin, a Department of Corrections spokeswoman, said Poland spent his final hours with a Catholic priest, receiving last rites about 2 1/2 hours before his execution.

-Among the witnesses to the execution were the widow of one of the murdered guards, Lola Newkirk, relatives of the deceased, Patrick's girlfriend Sherri Jo Christensen, and also Melvin McDonald, the Arizona state prosecutor who had originally ensured that the brothers would be sentenced to death, but tried to persuade the Arizona Board of Executive Clemency to commute Patrick's death sentence to life in prison yet failed.
+Among the witnesses to the execution were the widow of one of the murdered guards, Lola Newkirk, relatives of the deceased, Patrick's girlfriend, Sherri Jo Christensen, and also Melvin McDonald, the Arizona state prosecutor who had initially ensured that the brothers would be sentenced to death, but tried to persuade the Arizona Board of Executive Clemency to commute Patrick's death sentence to life in prison yet failed.
 "I hope that his death will bring [the dead men's families] peace", said McDonald.
 He added, however, that "Mr. Poland paid for this crime each and every day for 23 years.
 I think he had genuine remorse.
 I felt justice was done in the execution of the first brother ...
 I felt mercy could have been done today by giving Patrick Poland life in prison."

-Unlike his brother, Patrick asked for no last meal, and used what time he had left to express regret for the suffering he and his brother had caused.
+Unlike his brother, Patrick asked for no last meal and used what time he had left to express regret for the suffering he and his brother had caused.
 His last words were, "If I may, once again, to the Newkirk and Dempsey families, please accept my apologies.
 I'm sincere.
 I'm sorry for the pain and suffering I have caused.
 I do thank you for your forgiveness.
 I ask my family to forgive me for the pain I have caused them.
 I ask all my friends and people who believed in me to please forgive me, and I ask the woman I love to remember I will always love her."
 The lethal injection procedure commenced at 3:03 p.m.
 As the lethal chemicals started flowing into his system, Poland's head jerked four times.
-His body shook slightly, his head rolled to the side and his eyes shut.
+His body shook slightly, his head rolled to the side, and his eyes shut.
 He was pronounced dead four minutes later, at 3:07 p.m.